-In full compliance with EU law, Malaga Airport welcomes and looks after passengers with physical disabilities free of charge.
+In full compliance with European Union law, Málaga-Costa del Sol Airport welcomes and looks after passengers with physical disabilities free of charge.

 The most common airline and airport passenger categories include: